Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

   margin-right: 0.5em;
 }
 ```
-As well as making each dog picture card component have a sensible height, you’re making sure each breed radio button is displayed on its own line and playing with the spacing a little.
+As well as making each dog picture card component have a sensible height, make sure each breed radio button is displayed on its own line and playing with the spacing a little.

 ## Create api.js